How much electricity do I consume?

 Will the company quoting on the system also be doing the installation?

 The answer to this depends on the individual company.
-Some installation companies have teams of their own installers who are trained by them and work exclusively for them.
+Some installation companies have teams of their installers who are trained by them and work exclusively for them.
 Alternatively, installers may use sub-contractors who work for several different installation companies.
 Just because an installation company uses sub-contractors, this does not mean the quality of work is diminished.
 One measure to check is that both the installation company and the electrician/sub-contractor are accredited and certified by the Clean Energy Council.
 Generally, utilising sub-contractors allows a company to broaden its geographical reach and installation capacity.

 Does the company have a proven track record in solar installations?
-Are they an accredited installer with the Clean Energy Council?
+Are they accredited installer with the Clean Energy Council?

 Does the Installer use the correct DC cable rather than the AC cable?

-The wrong cable can reduce power yield and reducing productivity by thousands of dollars over the lifetime of the system.
+The wrong cable can reduce power yield and reduce productivity by thousands of dollars over the lifetime of the system.
 This is a critical part of your system to ensure the power is used most efficiently.
 This is something that the installation accreditation course covers in detail, so you can be very confident that your Installer will be using the right cable for the right position, but it is worth keeping in mind.
 If you can ask a question like this of the installer, you should receive a good answer and respect.

 Are manufacturer warranties supported locally and how are warranty claims handled?
 What happens if something goes wrong with the panels?

 As with any large consumer purchase, it is good practice to check who holds the warranties on the panels and inverters.
 For example, if the panels are held by the manufacturer (a company based in the Zhenxiang Province of China), it may be up to the customer to remove the panels from the roof and have them shipped to the manufacturer for testing, at their own expense.
 Preferably the warranties should be held by the installer who supplied the panels.
-This way, if something does go wrong the installer will be on hand to deal with problem.
+This way, if something does go wrong the installer will be on hand to deal with the problem.

 This factor will vary depending on your choice of Installer.
 Lead times between Installers can range from as little as three weeks up to four months.
 Typically, the shortest lead times are with local installers, while the longer lead times are with the larger, multi-state installers.
 Should you have any questions relating to specific installer lead times, Solar Choice will be able to provide that information for you.